Eduqas / WJEC

 1a.
 What is cache memory?

 1b.
-Describe the three levels of cache memory, including the storage size and relative speed of each level.
+Describe the three levels of cache memory.

 1c.
 Describe what is meant by a 'cache hit' and a 'cache miss'.